 - You must not be in arrears on your bill payment.

-- Your service address must be located within the county limits.
+- Your service address must be located within the city limits.

 - Your utility company must be Columbia Gas of Ohio.

-- You must not be a mercantile customer using over 500 Mcf/year.
+- You must not be a mercantile customer using over 500 Mcf per year.

 What does 'opt-out' mean?

-“Opt-Out” means that you choose not to participate in the County Natural Gas Governmental Aggregation Program.
+“Opt-Out” means that you choose not to participate in the City of Willard Natural Gas Governmental Aggregation Program.
 You can opt-out by returning the opt-out form included in your mailer, or by calling the phone number provided.
-If you opt-out, you will not be enrolled as a natural gas customer with Volunteer Energy and will not receive the City of North Canton’s negotiated natural gas rate.
+If you opt-out, you will not be enrolled as a natural gas customer with Volunteer Energy and will not receive the City of Willard’s negotiated natural gas rate.

 What happens if I do not send in the Opt-out form?

-If you do not return the opt-out form or call the phone number by the designated deadline, you be will automatically included in your city’s Natural Gas Governmental Aggregation Program and receive the city’s negotiated rate for natural gas from Volunteer Energy.
+If you do not return the opt-out form or call the phone number by the designated deadline, you be will automatically included in the City of Willard’s Natural Gas Governmental Aggregation Program and receive the city’s negotiated rate for natural gas from Volunteer Energy.